 Flores is a beautiful island located in the Peten region of Guatemala.
 It is completely surrounded by water on all 4 sides, with only one tiny bridge that connects it to the mainland.

 Cross that bridge and you will immediately notice the charm of Flores.
-Colorfully painted houses, rooftop bars and restaurants with views of the lake, and the vibes are much more cheerful.
+Colorfully painted houses, rooftop bars and restaurants with views of Lake Peten Itza, cheerful vibes, the list goes on and on.

-It is definitely a perfect relaxing spot for your Guatemala vacation.
-Make sure you check out some of these top things to do in Flores Guatemala while you are there.
+It is definitely a perfect relaxing spot for your Guatemala vacation, especially if you enjoy days of swimming in a lake and not doing much.
+Before you go, make sure you check out some of these top things to do in Flores Guatemala while you are there.

 6. Semuc Champey’s Natural Pools and Cave